thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 .list-vertical > li {}
 ```

-### Recommended File Structure [GG: EDITED, changed section comment style]
+### Recommended File Structure

 To enhance readability, use comments to divide a style sheet into logical sections.
 Write rules for elements in the
 order in which they appear in the HTML source.
-[GG: Is this last sentence relevant if we're organizing by object and component?]

 Comment each section as follows: